DemonVenom/DemonVenom/README.md

 **The Odin Project**

+[node-intro](https://github.com/DemonVenom/node-intro) -   First NodeJS project from The Odin Project.
+Uses JavaScript to make a simple HTTP directory on localhost.

+[javascript-exercises](https://github.com/DemonVenom/javascript-exercises) -   Simple JavaScript exercises from The Odin Project meant to freshen up JS skills.

+[rock-paper-scissors](https://github.com/DemonVenom/rock-paper-scissors) -  Second project from The Odin Project.
+Uses JavaScript to prompt the user to play "Rock, Paper, Scissors" with the computer.

 [google-homepage](https://github.com/DemonVenom/google-homepage) -  My first web development project from The Odin Project.
 Uses HTML and CSS to mimic the look of the Google homepage.

-[rock-paper-scissors](https://github.com/DemonVenom/rock-paper-scissors) -  Second project from The Odin Project.
-Uses JavaScript to prompt the user to play "Rock, Paper, Scissors" with the computer.

 **Other**